telerik/winforms-docs/scheduler/print-support/schedulerprintstyles.md

 {{endregion}}

-* __TimeStartRange__ and __TimeEndRange__ - allows you to specify the time frame which for every day in the date range - i.e. the time frame which will be printed for each date in the date range period:
+* __TimeStartRange__ and __TimeEndRange__: Allows you to specify the time frame which for every day in the date range - i.e. the time frame which will be printed for each date in the date range period:

+#### Specify Time Frame

 {{source=..\SamplesCS\Scheduler\Print support\SchedulerPrintStyle1.cs region=SpecifyTimeFrame}}
 {{source=..\SamplesVB\Scheduler\Print support\SchedulerPrintStyle1.vb region=SpecifyTimeFrame}}